Umuzi-org/tech-department/content/topics/python-specific/unit-testing/automated-testing-pandas-and-numpy/_index.md

 https://penandpants.com/2014/10/07/testing-with-numpy-and-pandas/

-For examples on how to use Unit tests in Python for Data Science https://www.datacamp.com/courses/unit-testing-for-data-science-in-python
+Datacamp course covering the use of Unit tests in Python for Data Science https://www.datacamp.com/courses/unit-testing-for-data-science-in-python